 2020 Marks the Abrupt Shift to Remote Work

-With COVID-19 spreading at a fast pace, companies have no choice but to rush into remote work to protect their employees from the virus.
+With COVID-19 spreading rapidly, companies had to rush into remote work to protect their employees.

 Read on: Top 5 Communication Skills and How to Improve Them